amrbashir/nvim-docs-view/README.md

 ## Usage

-Use `:DocsViewOpen` to open the docs view side panel
+Use `:DocsViewShow` to open the docs view side panel

 ## LICENSE